P7XCKD/NF/Notes Factory/Semister 3/Rough Work/eup.md

 An **event handler** in programming is a function or method that responds to events triggered by user actions or system events.
 It is specifically assigned to handle a particular event, such as a button click or a key press, executing predefined actions or behaviors in response to those events.

 A **Graphical User Interface (GUI)** is a visual interface that allows users to interact with a computer or software using graphical elements like windows, icons, buttons, and menus, making it more user-friendly compared to text-based interfaces.

+**Event-driven programming** is a programming paradigm where the flow of the program is determined by events such as user actions (mouse clicks, key presses) or sensor outputs.
+Event handlers are used to respond to these events, allowing for interactive and responsive applications.